 video: outdoor interactive sculpture - brussels .play

-interactive installation w.live sound visualization projections.
-HD quality! play
+interactive installation with.live sound visualization projections.
+HD quality. play

 Video Review / Far from Equilibrium, Solo Exhibition New York, September 2007

 Atlanta BG: interactive sculpture GG-1, 2008, 157x 127 x 15 cm. granite, microphone, mixed media. play

 Art Cologne 2008:.interactive sculpture WM-4, 2008, 157x 127 x 52 cm.
 Marble, microphone, mixed media. play